InancGorgulu/YOLO-Project/yolov5_training/README.md

 --data /content/data.yaml:
 Specifies the path to the data.yaml file, which contains information about the dataset, such as the path to the training, validation, and test images, as well as class names and the number of classes.
 Usage: This file is crucial for configuring the training data paths and class definitions.
+You need to configure this file with the current dataset path and other necessary parameters.

 --cfg /content/yolov5/models/custom_yolov5s.yaml:
 Provides the path to the custom model configuration file (.yaml) for YOLOv5.
 This file contains the architecture details of the model such as the number of layers, channels, and anchor boxes.